 Employee Fraud: Reducing Risk Guide

 ACFE Improper revenue Recognition Powerpoint Presentation

 ACFE Formulas for Detection

-gain or to scam investors or creditors to sink money into a deal only the fraudster will profit from.
-Sometimes it is done in an attempt to keep a failing business afloat.
-No matter the reason, falsifying financial statements is just one of the many varieties of accounting fraud.
+Financial statement fraud involves intentionally misrepresenting, misstating, or omitting financial statement data to mislead readers and create a false impression of an organization's financial health.
+In many cases, fraud is committed solely for personal gain or to scam investors or creditors into sinking money into a deal that only benefits the fraudster.
+In some cases, it is done in an attempt to keep a failing business afloat.
+Regardless of the reason, falsifying financial statements is a crime and one of many types of accounting fraud investigations.

 Fraud comes in many forms, including bribery, kickbacks, billing fraud, payroll fraud, and more.
 Financial statement fraud is another common method of deception in which a company's financial data is intentionally misrepresented in an effort to mislead people and/or create the appearance of a stronger company.
 According to the 2016 global fraud study conducted by the Association of Certified Fraud Examiners (ACFE), financial statement fraud occurs in about 10% of occupational fraud cases, causing a median loss of $975,000.